Akronae/todealt/README.md

 > [!TIP]
 > If you did not receive the password or if you are experiencing troubles, feel free to call me at any time.

+### Run with Docker (recommended)

+Make sure to have Docker and Docker Compose installed on your machine.
 Then run:

 ```bash